dev4cloud/learning-docker-the-hard-way/docs/02-installing.md

 This part is about getting Docker up and running on your local machine.
 If, for some reason, you can't or don't want to install Docker on your local host directly, this guide also provides you with some alternatives that still offer a good experience.

- - Docker Community (CE) and Enterprise (EE) edition
+ - Docker Community (CE) and Enterprise (EE) Edition
  - Docker on Linux
  - Docker on Windows/Mac
  - Alternative 1: Setting up a VM with Vagrant
  - Alternative 2: "Play with Docker"

-## Docker Community (CE) and Enterprise (EE) edition
+## Docker Community (CE) and Enterprise (EE) Edition

-Docker is available in two editions: The Docker Community (CE) or Enterprise (EE) edition.
+Docker is available in two editions: The Docker Community (CE) or Enterprise (EE) Edition.
 While the free Docker CE version is perfectly suitable for development and inlcudes the most important features, the fee-based Docker EE variant comes with additional features that are only relevant for productive development.
 We will therefore adhere to Docker CE for this guide.

 ## Docker on Linux